flocasts/nestjs-google-pubsub-connector/README.md

 ### Acking and Nacking
-In the interest of giving you, the user, the power over your own destiny this library takes both a "hands off" and "just works" approach to acking and nacking messages.
+In the interest of giving you, the user, the power over your own destiny this library takes both a hands-off and "just works" approach to acking and nacking messages.
 This is accomplished through "strategies" confirming to the `AckStrategy`, `NackStrategy` interfaces which are supplied at transport creation.